How to craft an effective aviation specialist cover letter

 4. Use specific examples and achievements in your aviation cover letter

 In the body of your cover letter, it’s time to start backing up your claims with specific examples.
-Choose a few of your most impressive accomplishments and explain how they have made you successful in previous roles.
+Choose a few of your most impressive accomplishments and explain how they've made you successful in previous roles.

 When discussing a specific role you held in the past, mention it by name and describe the processes you worked on.
 You should also mention how long you served in these roles and the experience or skills you gained.